Kkoderr/handbook-assistant/README.md

 docker compose up --build
 ```

-###n8n Workflow Setup
+### n8n Workflow Setup

 Before using the bot efficiently, perform the following one-time manual setup in n8n:

--Open the n8n UI at http://localhost:5678.
+- Open the n8n UI at http://localhost:5678.

--Import the workflow JSON from n8n_workflow/.
+- Import the workflow JSON from n8n_workflow/.

--Trigger the file parsing workflow manually:
+- Trigger the file parsing workflow manually:

-  -This parses handbook PDFs and inserts Markdown content into Postgres.
+  - This parses handbook PDFs and inserts Markdown content into Postgres.

-  -If using embeddings, it creates vector entries in the database.
+  - If using embeddings, it creates vector entries in the database.

--Activate the AI workflow:
+- Activate the AI workflow:

-  -Once parsing and DB setup are done, turn the workflow on.
+  - Once parsing and DB setup are done, turn the workflow on.

-  -This workflow handles user queries and returns AI-generated answers.
+  - This workflow handles user queries and returns AI-generated answers.

 ⚠️ Manual triggering is only required once per dataset.
 After that, the bot works continuously.